Flutterdashie/Twitch-Markov-Bot/README.md

-# Simple-Python-Twitch-IRC-Bot
+# Twitch-Markov-Bot
-A simple IRC-bot for twitch.tv written in python!
+A simple twitch.tv IRC bot.
+Doesn't actually do Markov chaining yet.

 To run this program you'll need Python 3.4 or higher.